 The Department of Transportation (DOT) has not set qualification requirements for a third-party administrator or consortium.
 However, a third-party administrator is expected to know all the requirements and responsibilities of an employer as stipulated in DOT 49 CFR Part 40 and Part 382.
 Other pertinent clauses of DOT 49 CFR Part 40 are those pertaining to CDL licensing (Part383), driver qualifications (Part 391), and driving of commercial motor vehicles (Part 392).

-Subpart Q of DOT CFR Part 40 specify the roles and responsibilities of Consortium/Third-Party Administrator.
+Subpart Q of DOT CFR Part 40 specifies the roles and responsibilities of the Consortium/Third-Party Administrator.
 These are:

 § 40.341 – This part discusses service agents’ compliance with DOT drug and alcohol testing requirements